CodeYourFuture/github-tracker/README.md

     GITHUB_TOKEN=<...>
     ```
 - Generate a project, OAuth app and `credentials.json` file as described in the [Google Developer docs].
-- Use `npm run setup` to generate the appropriate credentials and create a test spreadsheet for you.
+- Use `npm run setup` to generate the appropriate credentials and select the option to create a spreadsheet for you.
 This will output data to add to your `.env` file.
 - Use `npm run ship` to ensure that the linting, type checks and tests pass.

 ### Refreshing credentials

-If your credentials expire, you can recreate them _without_ creating a new spreadsheet by running `npm run setup -- --refresh`.
+If your credentials expire, you can recreate them _without_ creating a new spreadsheet by running `npm run setup` and selecting the appropriate option.

 ## Overview